Graduate Study in History

 Students in TCU’s History graduate program are well supported, both financially and in terms of scholarly resources.
-90% of history graduate students receive some form of financial aid, and the department provides many opportunities for experience in the classroom, both as teaching assistants and as independent instructors.
+More than 90 percent of ourhistory graduate students receive some form of financial aid, and the department provides many opportunities for experience in the classroom, both as teaching assistants and as independent instructors.
 In addition, the department maintains an active speaker and seminar program that introduces students to a wide variety of topics and methods.

 TCU's Mary Couts Burnett Library has more than 1.5 million volumes, as well as subscriptions to over 56,000 current journals and 300 databases.
 The open-stack library, accredited by the American Association of Research Libraries, is also a Federal Records Depository, and has access to a variety of other resources through TCU's reciprocal arrangements and membership in the Alliance for Higher Education (AHE).
 The University Archives is a repository for documents relating to local history and the history of Texas and the Southwest.